-Ionut Gitan is a current student in the MA International Relations program and will graduate in 2018.
-He is from Grand Rapids, Michigan, and Craoiva, Romania, and completed his undergraduate studies in Asian Studies & Women's Studies at University of Michigan in 2012.
+Ionut Gitan graduated from the MA International Relations program in 2018.
+He is from Grand Rapids, Michigan and Craoiva, Romania and completed his undergraduate studies in Asian Studies & Women's Studies at the University of Michigan in 2012.

 Why did you choose the IR program at NYU?

 I worked in international business between Tokyo and New York City for five years before coming to NYU.
 Because of this, I was interested in the Intentional Politics and International Business concentration at the Graduate School of Arts & Science and Stern Business School.
 Regardless of your field of study or professional trajectory, business skills are invaluable.